-One of the major impacts of Alternative I would be an increase in land use changes on private property surrounding the NRA.
+One of the major impacts of Alternative I would be the continuation of the current pattern of land use changes on private property surrounding the NRA.
 This would increase the possibility of adverse impacts on resources such as animal and raptor habitat, water quality, and the spectacular natural scenery that surrounds the NRA.
 In turn, this would be more likely to adversely affect the enjoyment of NRA visitors, and the quality of life for local residents.